deut-erium/ctf-tutorials/_posts/2020-07-15-What Are CTFs?.md

 # What Are CTFs?
-CTF or [Capture The Flag](https://en.wikipedia.org/wiki/Capture_the_flag#Computer_security) in context of computer security,
+CTF or [Capture The Flag](https://en.wikipedia.org/wiki/Capture_the_flag#Computer_security) in context of computer security, are special kind of information security competitions which serve as a gamified educational exercise to give participants experience in securing a machine as well as conducting and reacting to sort of attacks found in real world or some (supposedly) fun programming concept otherwise.

 ## What are Flags which we are capturing?
 Flags are often secret strings hidden in purposefully-vulnerable programs, websites or challenges.
 The challengers have to steal/hack the flag from the organizers of CTF event (as in Jepoardy format) or from other challengers (attack/defence format).
 The flags serve as a currency or proof of work for solving a given challenge which one can exchange for points :wink:
+A typical flag may look like `flag{s0m3_puN_0r_c0mm3n7_r3l473d_70_7h3_ch4ll3n63}`

 {%- include extensions/youtube.html id='8ev9ZX9J45A' -%}